 - Shows up with his wife Mary Anne in Assassin's Creed: Syndicate.

-- But perhaps the most well-known fictional depiction of Disraeli is the most telling.
+- Perhaps the most well-known fictional depiction of Disraeli is the most telling.
 In the Family Guy episode where the local bar is bought out by a British man and converted into a pub, the following exchange/Cutaway Gag setup occurs:

 - Pinky and the Brain: In the end of "Around the World in 80 Narfs", Disraeli is named President of the Pompous Explorer's Club, a position the Brain spent most of the episode trying to obtain so it could eventually make him Prime Minister of the British Empire.